omkarkalamkar/brow/docs/src/knowledge_base/deployment/deployment.rst

     #. **LivelinessCheckPeriod** :  This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 0.5 seconds.
     #. **EventSubscriptionCheckPeriod** :  This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 0.5 seconds.
-    #. **CommandTimeOut** :  This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** :  This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 50 seconds.
     #. **AdapterTimeOut** :  This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.
     #. **family** :  This refers to the family name of MCCS Master Leaf Node TANGO device.
 Currently defaults to "leaf-node-mccs".
     #. **member** :  This refers to the member of MCCS Master Leaf Node TANGO device.
 Currently defaults to "0".

-MCCS Master Leaf Node
+MCCS Subarray Leaf Node
 ^^^^^^^^^^^^^^^^^^^^^^^^

     #. **LivelinessCheckPeriod** :  This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 0.5 seconds.
     #. **EventSubscriptionCheckPeriod** :  This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 0.5 seconds.
-    #. **CommandTimeOut** :  This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** :  This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 50 seconds.
     #. **AdapterTimeOut** :  This refers to the timeout (in seconds) for the adapter creation.
 This property is for internal use.
 Currently defaults to 2 seconds.
     #. **family** :  This refers to the family name of MCCS Subarray Leaf Node TANGO device.
 Currently defaults to "subarray-leaf-node-mccs".